-Rare surgery to separate twins conjoined at head
+New life, apart: Brothers conjoined at head are in surgery

 A new life for the family, in preparation of new lives for the twins

-Much has happened over the last year.
+Much has happened over the past year.
 Mom and Dad quit their jobs and moved from their tiny Illinois town to the heart of the Bronx to be close to the hospital.
 Continuing to work a full-time job was not possible: The twins consume their entire day, even with nurses helping out 16 hours a day.

 The parents must also tend to their 3-year-old, to make sure he's not lost amid the commotion.
 Aza has grown quiet; he's been known to slip outside, climb the fence and sneak onto a neighbor's trampoline.